 The Leapfrog Conservation Fund was founded by Rainforest Trust, Global Wildlife Conservation and the Andrew Sabin Family Foundation to support immediate action to avert the threats that are driving our planet’s wildlife towards extinction.
-The Amphibian Survival Alliance is currently developing and screening projects for support.
+The Fund supports the creation of new reserves for important amphibian habitat, or the expansion of existing reserves.
+We receive a lot of requests and proposals for surveys, monitoring or research – please note that this fund does not support these activities unless they are one component within the creation of a new reserve for amphibians.
+The Amphibian Survival Alliance is currently developing and screening projects for support on a rolling basis.

 The world’s amphibians – frogs, salamanders and caecilians – are flagships for the status of global biodiversity.
 But they are in trouble.
 Almost a half of the world’s 7,000 amphibian species are declining as their habitat is destroyed.
 Over 800 threatened amphibians are afforded no protection; half of these have extremely restricted geographic ranges and many only occur at a single locality.
 This presents a rare opportunity for conservation.
 By protecting these localities which are concentrated in the tropics (see map below) we can literally save species from impending extinction with relatively modest and focused investment.
 This is why the Leapfrog Conservation Fund exists.